Last Updated on January 19, 2022 by Admin

 In today’s challenging job market, the time-tested advice of What Color Is Your Parachute? is needed more than ever.

-Recent grads facing a tough economic landscape, workers laid off mid-career, and people searching for an inspiring work-life change all look to career guru Richard N. Bolles for support, encouragement, and advice on which job-hunt strategies work–and which don’t.
+Recent grads facing a challenging economic landscape, workers laid off mid-career, and people searching for an inspiring work-life change all look to career guru Richard N. Bolles for support, encouragement, and advice on which job-hunt strategies work–and which don’t.
 One of the best books for an early career.

 Author: Nicholas Lore